honojs/website/guides/rpc.md

 ## Server

 All you need to do on the server side is to write a validator, create a variable `route`.
+The following example uses [Zod Validator](https://github.com/honojs/middleware/tree/main/packages/zod-validator).

 ```ts{1}
 const route = app.post(